Colin-Fredericks/hx-js/README.md

 To include items that do not have an h3 heading, such as a Word Cloud, make a small raw HTML component that includes the tag `<span style="display:none" class="hx-includer">includenext</span>`, and place that component directly before the one that you want to include.
 HX-js will display both items at once.

+If you *don't* want to load this on a page, for instance on a page with a lot of videos that don't need pop-up videos, you must set `hxLocalOptions.dontLoadVideoStuff` to `true`.
+You can't do this as a global option, because the global options are loaded along with the other scripts.
+It has to be done within the page.

 ### Automated Table of Contents for Long Pages